dcmartin/motion-ai/docs/MOTION.md

 ```

 ##  &#10128; - Start `yolo4motion` _service_
-Start the `yolo4motion` service container by executing the provided [shell script](../sh/yolo4motion.sh); the options, which may be specified through equivalent environment variables or file, are:
+Start the `yolo4motion` service container by executing the provided [shell script](../sh/yolo4motion.sh); the options, which may be specified through equivalent environment variables or file.

+### `yolomotion.sh`

 + `MQTT_HOST` - host for message broker; default: _hostname_
 + `MOTION_GROUP` - which clients to process; default: `motion`